 The trigram distribution reveals the architectural building blocks of modern AI.
 "Deep neural network" (518,431) leads, followed by "convolutional neural network" (394,934).
 Together they account for over 913,000 abstract mentions.

 III.
-The LLM Inflection: 29.9x and Accelerating
+The LLM Inflection

 The LLM trajectory represents the sharpest inflection in the entire five-million-paper corpus.
 No other term matches this acceleration profile.

 "Large language model" abstract mentions grew from 3,248 in 2018 to 96,984 in 2025, a 29.9x increase.
-The growth curve has a clear inflection point: between 2018 and 2022, mentions grew at a modest pace (3,248 to 7,931, or 2.4x over four years).
+The growth curve has a clear inflection point.
+Between 2018 and 2022, mentions grew at a modest pace (3,248 to 7,931, or 2.4x over four years).
 Between 2022 and 2025, they grew 12.2x in three years.
-By 2025, LLM papers accounted for 10.3% of all AI papers, up from 1.9% in 2022.
-The annualized 2026 estimate of ~170,000 papers suggests roughly one in nine AI papers will mention large language models by year-end.
+By 2025, abstracts mentioning "large language model" accounted for 10.3% of that year's corpus papers (96,984 / 944,530), up from 1.9% in 2022.
+A naive annualization of the 2026 run-rate points at ~170,000.
+Same caveat as the headline 1.6 million: H2 is not a copy of H1.

-For comparison, from 2022 to 2025: "transformer" grew 3.3x, "reinforcement learning" 2.7x, "deep learning" 2.1x, and "neural network" 1.5x.
+For comparison, from 2022 to 2025 "transformer" grew 3.3x, "reinforcement learning" 2.7x, "deep learning" 2.1x, and "neural network" 1.5x.
 Nothing else comes close to the LLM growth rate.

 Fastest-Rising Keywords (2025-2026 vs 2022-2023)

-The ten fastest-rising keywords tell a definitive story about where research attention is shifting, and every single one is related to large language models.
+Growth velocity of AI research keywordsThe ten fastest-rising keywords tell a definitive story about where research attention is shifting, and every single one is related to large language models.
 Not computer vision.
 Not reinforcement learning.
 Not graph methods.
 All LLM.

-The data groups into three strategic categories:
+The data groups into three strategic categories.

 -